 All books in the S-Collection have an S in their call number.

-- SE. – picture books and easy readers; located on the north side of the room
+- SE. – picture books and easy readers; located at the back of Room 101 and the front of Room 123

-- S.letter – longer fiction; located on the north side of the room after the picture books
+- S.letter – longer fiction; located after picture books in Room 123

-- S.# – non-fiction; located on the north side of the room after the children’s fiction materials and continuing onto the shelves in the southwest corner of the room
+- S.# – non-fiction; located after the children’s fiction materials

-- SB.letter of subject’s last name – biography; located on the shelves in the southwest corner of the room
+- SB.letter of subject’s last name – biography; located after children’s non-fiction

 Due to the size of the collection, approximately two-thirds of the materials are located in SSHEL’s remote storage location and is listed in the Library Catalog as “SSHEL – Oak St Facility (request only)”.
 The Oak Street Facility is located west of central campus.
 To obtain materials from Oak Street, you need to request them online by choosing the “Request” link under the “Get It” heading of an item’s catalog entry.
 These books are usually available in 2-4 days.
 You will receive an email notifying you when your books are ready for pickup at SSHEL.
 The Library Catalog will indicate the location of items.